to Age UK Wakefield District, working with individuals, supporting independence, improving quality of later life.

 We are continuing to keep our lines of communication open, working with partners to provide information on staying healthy and well.

-Using every way possible to connect with our clients: using telephone, printed Wellbeing packs and Digital Platforms.
+Working in communities to reduce isolation, connecting with our clients using relaxed social groups, telephone, printed Wellbeing packs and Digital Platforms.
 Looking, always, to support new experiences and ways to stay connected.